 In a few studies, extended contact mothers held their babies for only an extra 30 minutes more than control mothers.
 This was during the first hour after birth.

-Mothers who get more time with their babies:
+Mothers that get more time with their babies

 - show more attachment behaviors such as gazing at, fondling, caressing, kissing, holding close, and talking to their babies (control group mothers spend more time cleaning their babies)